seanlee31/youtube-download-center/README.md

 - [ ] Complete CLI support.
 - [ ] Complete CLI document.
 - [ ] Complete user-friendly GUI document.
-- [ ] Download your favourite 1080p YoutTube videos from your playlists in .mp4 codec (supported by ffmpeg) in Windows platforms.
-- [ ] Download your favourite 1080p YoutTube videos from your playlists in .mp4 codec (supported by ffmpeg) in Mac platforms.
 - [ ] Coming soon ...

 ### Screenshots